Iain De Caestecker: Career

 De Caestecker made his professional acting debut in the BBC short film Billy and Zorba at the age of nine.
 This was followed by a minor role as a bully in the comedy horror film The Little Vampire.
-The following year he first appeared as Adam Barlow in Coronation Street, the UK's longest-running and most-watched TV soap opera.
-He would appear in 54 episodes between 2001 and 2003 before the role was recast with an older actor.
+The following year he first appeared as Adam Barlow in Coronation Street, appearing in 54 episodes between 2001 and 2003 before the role was recast with an older actor.
 In 2010, De Caestecker appeared in serial drama Lip Service.

 He played the lead in BAFTA-winning BBC series The Fades and Young James Herriot; the latter earned him a nomination for a BAFTA Scotland for Best Actor/Actress – Television.

 The psychological horror film In Fear premiered at the 2013 Sundance Film Festival to rave reviews.
 That same year, De Caestecker appeared in Filth ("I'm a big fan of Irvine Welsh and [...]
 I got to play all my scenes with James McAvoy which meant a lot to me") and Not Another Happy Ending; the latter earned him his second BAFTA Scotland nomination, this time in the Best Actor/Actress – Film category.
 He also appeared in the music video for Gabrielle Aplin's song Please Don't Say You Love Me.

 On his first visit to Los Angeles, De Caestecker landed a series regular role on the Marvel television series Agents of S.H.I.E.L.D.
 (2013–2020).
 He played scientist Leo Fitz and was a part of the main cast from Seasons 1 through 6.
 In the seventh and final season, he appeared as a special guest star.
 He explained his choice not to return fully for the seventh season, saying “Not that I didn’t love it and love everyone involved, but I felt by the end it was time to be done.
 I had been in a warm country for five years and it didn’t feel like home to me.”
 His Agents of S.H.I.E.L.D. character was animated for an episode of Disney XD's Ultimate Spider-Man vs. the Sinister 6, to which the actor lent his voice.

 In 2014, De Caestecker played the lead role in Ryan Gosling's directorial debut Lost River.
 The film premiered in competition in the Un certain regard section at the 67th Cannes Film Festival.

 In 2018, De Caestecker co-starred in the J. J. Abrams-produced war horror film Overlord.
 The movie received two nominations at the 2019 Saturn Awards.

 In 2020, De Caestecker starred as young Douglas Petersen in BBC One's four-part miniseries Us, based on David Nicholls' novel of the same name.
-In the same year he also starred opposite Hugh Laurie in the PBS Masterpiece/BBC One political-thriller series Roadkill.
-Fresh from wrapping up work on Roadkill, De Caestecker filmed horror short Upstairs.
-The film was played on the festival circuit around the world.
+In the same year he also starred opposite Hugh Laurie in the PBS Masterpiece / BBC One political-thriller series Roadkill.
+He then filmed the horror short Upstairs.